Geometric recursion

 \subsection{Main construction}

 In the interest of keeping the introduction short, yet covering our main results, we provide sketches of definitions of needed concepts here and refer the reader to the main text for the precise definitions.
-We work in the category $\Surf_{1}$ whose \begin{itemize} \item[$\bullet$] objects are stable bordered topological surfaces $\Sigma$ with exactly one negatively oriented boundary component per connected component (denoted $\partial_-$), with non-empty boundary if the surface is non-empty.
+We work in the category $\Surf_{1}$ where \begin{itemize} \item[$\bullet$] objects are stable bordered, compact, oriented smooth surfaces $\Sigma$ with exactly one negatively oriented boundary per connected component (denoted $\partial_-\Sigma$), with non-empty boundary if the surface is non-empty.
 The stability condition means that the Euler characteristic of each connected component of $\Sigma$ must be negative (no disks or cylinders are allowed). \item[$\bullet$] morphisms are isotopy classes of diffeomorphisms of the surface preserving the orientation of the surface and the given orientations of the boundaries. \end{itemize} The automorphism group of an object $\Sigma$ is denoted $\Gamma_{\Sigma}$ and the subgroup consisting of mapping classes which induce the identity permutation on the set of boundary components is denoted $\Gamma^{\partial}_{\Sigma}$.
 We shall denote $\partial_-\Sigma$ and $\partial_{+}\Sigma$ the set of boundaries whose orientation (dis)agrees with the one of $\Sigma$.
 We will consider functors $E\,:\,\Surf_1 \rightarrow \mathcal{C}$ to the category $\mathcal{C} = {\rm Pro}$-$\mathcal{V}$ of projective systems of objects in the category $\mathcal{V}$ of Hausdorff complete locally convex topological vector spaces over $\mathbb{K} = \mathbb{R}$ or $\mathbb{C}$ (Section~\ref{STarget}).
-There is a particular subspace ${}^{\flat}E(\Sigma)$ of the projective limit in which our constructed mapping class group invariant vectors will be contained (see Equation~\ref{Elfat}).
+There is a particular subspace $E'(\Sigma)$ of the projective limit in which our constructed mapping class group invariant vectors will be contained.

-In $\Surf_1$ we can take disjoint unions and we have the operations of cutting along primitive multicurves $\gamma$ with ordered boundary components $\gamma$ (see Section~\ref{S1}).
-We introduce the notion of \emph{target theory} in Section~\ref{STargetT}: roughly speaking, it is the data of a functor $E\,:\, \Surf_1 \rightarrow \mathcal{C}$ together with multilinear morphisms $\sqcup$ and $\Theta$ representing the disjoint union and the cutting operations and a system of abstract ``length functions'' on the set of simple closed curves.
+In $\Surf_1$ we can take disjoint unions and we have the operations of cutting along primitive multicurves $\gamma$ with ordered components (see Section~\ref{S1}).
+We introduce the notion of \emph{target theory} in Section~\ref{STargetT}.
+Roughly speaking, it is the data of a functor $E\,:\, \Surf_1 \rightarrow \mathcal{C}$ together with a collection of functorial multilinear morphisms $\sqcup$ and $\Theta$ representing the disjoint union and certain cutting operations, and a system of abstract ``length functions'' on the set of simple closed curves.